xversial/Foundation-Platform/docs/extensions/configuring-extensions.md

 ---

-Here You can define your extension's autoloading logic.
+Here you can define your extension's autoloading logic.
 It may either be `composer`, `platform` or a Closure.

 If composer is defined, your `composer.json` file specifies the autoloading logic.